 Dehydration Treatment Specialist in Joliet, IL

 Dehydration is extremely common and can happen quickly and unexpectedly.
-A study suggests that even if human body loses 1.5% of water, it starts showing symptoms ranging from mild to severe.
+A study suggests that even if human body loses 1.5% of its water, it starts showing symptoms ranging from mild to severe.
 Severe dehydration causes different health issues such as dizziness, headache, tiredness, dry mouth, lips and eyes, peeing less often than usual and tiredness.
-If you are experiencing the symptoms of dehydration please Contact us or book an appointment today for dehydration treatment.
-Dr. Wael Mctabi, MD, at Internal Medicine and Family Practice is certified by the American Board of Internal Medicine.
-He is Board Certified in Family Practice with a Special interest in Sports Medicine.
-Meet Internal Medicine and Family Practice’s team of professionals at 1719 Glenwood Ave Joliet, IL 60435.
+If you are experiencing the symptoms of dehydration, contact Dr. Wael Mctabi, MD for right treatment at Internal Medicine and Family Practice.
+For more information, contact us or schedule an appointment online!
+We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.
+We welcome walk-ins!

 Table of Contents: